apprunjs/apprun-docs/docs/tutorial.md

 <apprun-play></apprun-play>

 !!! note
-    We have create a web component / custom element and used it three times.
+    We have created a web component / custom element and used it three times.

 <br />